Why Should I Study Drama?

 The Waterfront Theatre School in Cape Town offers a 4-year training programme in a combination of singing, dancing and acting.
 The school places a strong emphasis on developing the skills relevant to a successful career in either performing or teaching or both.

-The following table lists 10 of the best acting schools around the world:
+We've put together a little table to make this a bit clearer.
+These are 10 of the best acting schools around the world:

 |Tisch School of the Arts||New York||Felicity Huffman,Alec Baldwin|